 Perhaps the most prominent example of businesses characterized by network effects are social networks.
 Facebook, YouTube, Twitter, and other social networks improve for users as more users, usually people they know or are interested in, use them.
 Once everyone you know is on a social network, it may become harder to avoid and easier to simply succumb to signing up.

 If the previous examples of network effects were internet infrastructure or internet businesses, cryptocurrency may be a combination of both.
 Some cryptocurrencies are incredibly valuable and have built up an ecosystem of service around them.

 As more people consider Bitcoin to have value, it creates an incentive for miners to secure the network—the network effect at work.
 In the case of Ethereum, as more apps are deployed, each one becomes a building block.
 This drives increased usage, and ultimately more demand for Ethereum.

 In both cases network effects are a sign that the cryptocurrency could have staying power: If it does something useful for its holders, it may do something useful for people who buy in.

 Granted, many other cryptocurrencies have flamed out.
 One big question going forward is the extent to which crypto can be characterized as having network effects—that at a certain point people will almost feel compelled to start using them, rather than only viewing cryptocurrency as an investment.

-A network effect is the idea that as a product or service gets more users, it will inherently attract more users—thus creating a pattern of success.
-The network effect can be seen most clearly in communication technology, including digital products and services like social media and cryptocurrency.
+A network effect is an idea that as a product or service gets more users, it will inherently attract more users—thus creating a pattern of success.
+The network effect can be seen most clearly in communication technology, including digital products and services like social media and cryptocurrency account.
 For investors, it can be smart to keep an eye on the network effect in businesses you’re invested in, or are considering.